Words and terms used in the world of From The Waters.

 A Healer who is still in education at the Healer Academy and is not yet qualified.

-A Celestial Colour division that specialises in providing capital for the development of businesses.
+An Aelish Celestial Colour division that specialises in providing capital for the development of businesses.

 The Aelin City hospital, situated in the Campus.

-Intellica is a type of intellectual extension magic that comes from one of the five vecrucia within an aelinuan's body.
+A type of intellectual extension magic that comes from one of the five vecrucia within an aelinuan's body.
 All aelinuans have a base foundational level of intellica, which is grouped into six types, and these are set at particular starting levels at birth.
 Depending on an individual aelinuan's intellica level, they may be able to gain additional capabilities.

 A flowering plant with a very nice smell.
 Comes in various colours including white and cardinal red.